Transparent dark purple Insurte logo

 The future of the Schengen zone

-The Schengen area is continuously evolving, with new countries working towards membership and ongoing efforts to enhance border security.
+The Schengen area is continuously evolving, with new countries working towards membership (Cyprus, for example) and ongoing efforts to enhance border security.

 Frontex will continue to play an essential role in securing external borders and adapting to new challenges such as migration flows and potential threats.